anshikashaw0607/Calculator/README.md

 ## File Structure

-- `calculatorNew.html`: Contains the HTML structure of the calculator.
+- `index.html`: Contains the HTML structure of the calculator.
 - `calculator.css`: Contains the CSS styling for the calculator.

 ## Technologies Used

 - HTML
 - CSS
+- Java

 ## How to Contribute